Fascia adherens

-In anatomy for cardiac muscle, fascia adherens are ribbon-like structures that stabilize non-epithelial tissue.
+In the anatomy of the cardiac muscle, a fascia adherens also known as an adhesive strip is one of the ribbon-like structures that stabilize non-epithelial tissue.
 They are similar in function and structure to the zonula adherens or adherens junction of epithelial cells.
 It is a broad intercellular junction in the transversal sections of an intercalated disc of cardiac muscle anchoring actin filaments.
 It helps to transmit contractile forces.